 A beautiful home library is enough to give any book lover major envy.
 We dream of an expansive room that houses floor to ceiling rows of books bound in leather where we can curl up for hours.
 Where has the home library gone?
+If you’re looking to display your books, here are a few tips to help you build a home library.

 Today they’re gaining in popularity but have undergone a more modern change.
 You don’t necessarily need a designated room for a library anymore and can incorporate it wherever you have a cozy nook.
 From a sunny kitchen window seat to a home office/library combo to a relaxing corner, you can build a home office just about anywhere.
 Here are ten tips when building one of your own.